Thought Moments (2004) by Michael Simon Toon.

 Moments is on Facebook.
 Watch an alternative version of this film

-with eye-tracking.
-Watch another short film co-produced with Dr Rachel Armstrong, of a basic physiochemical reaction containing just a few ‘ingredients’ which exhibits recognizable life-like
+Watch another short film co-produced with Dr Rachel Armstrong, of a basic physiochemical

 behaviors, remarkably similar to our own: Protocell